Arizona Paralegal Schools

 Arizona Paralegal Salary and Job Outlook

-Phoenix College – Phoenix: The Associate of Applied Science (AAS) in paralegal studies is the most sought-after program in Phoenix College’s Legal Studies Division.
+Profiles of Well-Known Schools in ArizonaPhoenix College – Phoenix: The Associate of Applied Science (AAS) in paralegal studies is the most sought-after program in Phoenix College’s Legal Studies Division.
 This associate degree is approved by the American Bar Association and generally takes two years to complete.
-Three full time faculty teach for the paralegal studies program and instruct students in courses like The Paralegal Profession, Introduction to Law, Criminal Trial Procedure, and Legal Writing.
+Three full-time faculty teach for the paralegal studies program and instruct students in courses such as The Paralegal Profession, Introduction to Law, Criminal Trial Procedure, and Legal Writing.
 Students who pursue an internship must commit to 160 hours of supervised work within a law firm or legal office in addition to attending internship seminar classes.